wandb/wandb/docs/dev/wandb-service-user.md

 ## Reporting issues

-If your issues is not listed in the the FAQs, please file a ticket on [github issue](https://github.com/wandb/client/issues).
+If you are experiencing an issue which is not listed in the the FAQs, please file a ticket on [github issue](https://github.com/wandb/client/issues).
-To help us reproduce your issue, it would be really helpful if you could provide the following:
+To help us reproduce your issue, please provide the following:

 - Minimal script to reproduce
 - Python version